mingkaic/libgrafiks/README.md

 There is the option to specify the test directory by

-> ./MainPage -testdir=/relative/path/to/tests
+> ./MainPage /relative/path/to/tests

 By default the test path is the executable's directory

-For assignment 2 pages 4, and 5 copy contents of /test/simp/ to the desired test directory or working directory
+For assignment 2 pages 4, and 5 copy contents of /test/simp/ to the desired test directory or working directory. or specify a directory path as the argument

+For assignment 3 and 4 supply a simp file path relative to the executable.
+The output will be blank if no simp file is supplied